Skip to main content

 • Loveday M, Hughes J, Sunkari B, Master I, Hlangu S, Reddy T, Chotoo S, Green N, Seddon JA.
 Maternal and infant outcomes among pregnant women treated for multidrug/rifampicin-resistant tuberculosis in South Africa.
 2020. https://doi.org/10.1093/cid/ciaa189.

-• Presented pregnancy findings as WHO Guideline Development Group meeting.
-These findings have been included in the latest WHO guidelines on how pregnant women with RR-TB should be managed.
+• Study findings included in the 2022 DR-TB WHO guidelines on how pregnant women with DR-TB should be managed

 Nested study within the DR-TB during pregnancy study: